When it gets colder out, most homes start to rely more and more on that big tank of water pumping out heat: your boiler.

-With a solid, basic understanding of how a boiler system works, letís talk about how you can manage the efficiency of your boiler.
+With a solid, basic understanding of how a boiler system works, let’s talk about how you can manage the efficiency of your boiler.

-One way to further match a boilerís output to actual conditions and increase efficiency is through the use of an outdoor reset control.
+One way to further match a boiler’s output to actual conditions and increase efficiency is through the use of an outdoor reset control.

 Both staging and modulating boilers will adjust their firing rate based on the current and desired indoor temperature, as described above.
-Outdoor reset controls add one more important piece of information to the equation Ė the outdoor temperature.†It will take less energy to heat a space by a given amount if itís warm outside than if itís cold outside.†
+Outdoor reset controls add one more important piece of information to the equation – the outdoor temperature.

 If you’re looking into getting a new boiler, condensing boilers are often the best choice.
-Some even include an outdoor reset control as a standard feature, which is of course a great benefit.
+Some even include an outdoor reset control as a standard feature, which is, of course, a great benefit.